-Martin Luther King Jr.’s Legacy Thrives In His Hometown Church
+Martin Luther King, Jr’s Legacy Thrives In His Hometown Church

 “I see this as the most obvious body of work that is an extension of Dr. King’s work,” Warnock said.
 “The tragic irony of the moment is that all the forms of discrimination that Dr. King fought and died to dismantle are inscribed 50 years later within the context of the criminal justice system.”

 Georgetown sociology professor Michael Eric Dyson testified that Warnock is truly carrying on King’s legacy through more than just activism.
-Dyson authored the book I May Not Get There With You: The True Martin Luther King, Jr.
+Dyson authored the book, I May Not Get There With You: The True Martin Luther King, Jr.

 “His father’s variety of preaching was deeply emotional, and Martin Luther King Jr. was a far cooler customer,” Dyson told People.
 “He was quite suspicious of religious belief and practices in the black church until he went to college at 15.”